noahpowers/ServerSetup/README.md

 2. Make sure you're using the most recent DKIM key by running `7) Get DNS Entries` and inputting the right DKIM key to your Domain Name Provider.
 3. Prior to inputting the DKIM key for your new domain, **delete** the MX Record and DKIM Record on your old domain.
 4. After the MX and DKIM records are cleared from your Domain Name Servers, *then* input your new MX and DKIM records.

+### My VPN won't work!..!
+First... use OS versions at/above Ubuntu 20 or Debian 10.
+The preference for ease of setup should be Ubuntu 20 for the VPN.
+If using a cloud-based image of Debian 10 here's what you'll need to do *prior* to installing the VPN:
+1. update linux-headers // apt install linux-headers-$(uname -r)
+2. reboot server
+3. run option `16) Install VPN`